nightmaregaurav/rc/README.md

 Environment variables are set up to aid with the following:

 - Adds most common executable directories to the `PATH`.
-- Configurations for Java, DotNET, Android, Node.js, and Python.
+- Configurations for Homebrew, Docker, git, Node, Java, DotNET, Android, and Python

 ### Aliases
 Some aliases are added for convenience: